 Representatives from Stagecoach attended the meeting in order to receive details of areas of concern from the Forum since the re-routing of a number of services in Hartlepool due to commercial reasons.
-The representatives stated that consultation had taken place in the Central Library, Middleton Grange Shopping Centre and Tesco by the commercial services department of Stagecoach.
+The Forum was informed that public consultation had taken place in the Central Library and Tesco.